gabime/spdlog/README.md

     * Console logging.
     * Linux syslog.
     * Easily extendable with custom log targets  (just implement a single function in the [sink](include/spdlog/sinks/sink.h) interface).
-* Severity based filtering - can be modified in runtime.
+* Severity based filtering - threshold levels can be modified in runtime.